2017-08-21 11:55:00 +0100

-Products and services can be aimed at the UK retail market directly or via professional advisers and companies wishing to enter the Gold Standard Award scheme must complete a detailed questionnaire, which has been constructed using the knowledge of industry experts and designed to correspond to the key areas being measured.
+Companies wishing to enter the Gold Standard Award scheme must complete a detailed questionnaire, which has been constructed using the knowledge of industry experts and take a ‘five pillar' approach to assessment.

-• Service: This assesses the ability of the company to maintain an effective post-sales relationship with the distributor and/or consumer.
-Typical areas assessed are forms of communication and the available ways for distributors and consumers to interact with ach other.
+3. Service: This assesses the ability of the company to maintain an effective pre and post-sales relationship with the distributor and/or consumer.
+Typical areas assessed are forms of communication, quality and levels of service on offer.

-• Trust: The ability of a company to promote confidence through the customer experience, the media, advertising and marketing.
+5. Trust: The ability of a company to promote confidence through the customer experience, the media, advertising and marketing.
 Judges will be looking for a coherent message, which is transmitted not only to customers but within the company itself.
-Attention will also be paid to the ethical use of product literature and performance as well as the adoption of corporate governance standards.
+Attention will also be paid to the ethical use of product literature and performance as well as the adoption of corporate governance standards and social responsibility.

 The Gold Standard is valid for a one-year period from the date of the Award.